PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_homology.md

 <img src="../_pages/coronavirus/files/HomologyTutorial/SWISS1.png">

 In the next page, copy and paste the sequence into the *Target Sequence(s):* box.
 Give the project a name and enter an email address to get a notification of when your results are ready.
-Finally, click on *Build Model*.
+Finally, click on *Build Model* to submit the job request.

 <img src="../_pages/coronavirus/files/HomologyTutorial/SWISS2.png">

 Your results may take from an hour to a day depending on how busy the server is.
 Once you get an email notification saying that your model is ready, follow the link and you can download the models.
+For our job, SWISS-MODEL used the one of the PDB entries of SARS S protein as the template (<a href="https://www.rcsb.org/structure/6CRX" target="_blank">6crx</a>) and recognized that it was a homotrimer.
+As a result, the predicted models were of the whole S protein with all three chains included.
 Our results that we ran previously can also be downloaded below.

 <a href="/multiscale_biological_modeling/_pages/coronavirus/files/SWISS_Model.zip" download>SWISS-MODEL Results</a>